 - Time Will Tell.
-Of that original 9,000 urgent care centers in the US, 61% of them have been open for five years or longer.
+Of that original 9,000 urgent cares in the US, 61% of them have been open for five years or longer.
 Roughly 40% of those have been open nine years or more.
 And of all of the urgent care clinics in the United States, only 8% have been open a year or less.
 It looks like urgent cares won’t be going anywhere any time soon.

 - There When You Need Them.
-Approximately 85% of urgent care centers in the US are open seven days a week, with roughly 90% of those holding office hours until sometime after 7 p.m.
+Approximately 85% of urgent care clinics in the US are open seven days a week, with roughly 90% of those holding office hours until sometime after 7 p.m.

 - Common Illnesses.
 One of the single most popular illnesses reported by urgent care centers is an upper respiratory infection.

 - Common Injury.
-The single most popular injury that brings people into an urgent care center is a laceration or other flesh wound.
+The single most popular injury that brings people into an urgent care is a laceration or other flesh wound.

 - Wide Reach.
 According to the American Academy of Urgent Care Medicine, around 20,000 physicians practice this particular kind of medicine in the United States.
-Around 94% of urgent care centers even have at least one full-time physician on staff at their clinic.
+Around 94% of urgent cares even have at least one full-time physician on staff at their clinic.
 Among these, the most common specialty for these physicians is Family Medicine.

 - No Expense Spared.
 In 2012, a survey was conducted regarding the expenses of urgent care clinics.
 The average annual expenses they determined fell just below $2.3 million per clinic per year.
 Of this $2.3 million most of it went into the benefits and salaries of employees.